 - Prevention of storm runoff and soil erosion

-Tips to Pick Flowering Trees for Small Gardens
+8 Tips to Pick Flowering Trees for Small Gardens

 The following tips will make it easier to choose flowering trees for small gardens that match your space.
 From skinny flowering trees for tight spots to fruitless flowering trees for low-maintenance care, the right choice will modify any garden.

-1. Match Tree Size With Your Garden Space
+i.
+Match Tree Size With Your Garden Space

 When choosing flowering trees for small gardens, size is the first thing to consider.
 Look for trees that do not overcrowd the space.
 You can choose between a dwarf magnolia or a crepe myrtle.
 If you are looking for short trees with flowers, consider these options.

-2. Pick the Right Flowering Season
+ii.
+Pick the Right Flowering Season

 You should select small colorful trees that flower in different seasons so that your garden does not look empty.
 To keep your garden feeling alive throughout the year, opt for dogwood trees that bloom in spring, while crepe myrtles show color in summer.

-3. Think About Shade and Light
+iii.
+Think About Shade and Light

 You can get relief from the sun in the garden while adding color.
 If your garden is mostly sunny, a few shade flowering trees such as dwarf cherry blossoms, camellias, or fringe trees do well.

-4. Choose Between Fruitful and Fruitless Trees
+iv.
+Choose Between Fruitful and Fruitless Trees

 Not every homeowner wants to clean up fallen fruit.
 So, it is best to consider fruitless flowering trees like ornamental plums or fruitless pear trees.
 This way you can avoid any unnecessary mess.

-5. Trees That Fit Like Plants
+v.
+Trees That Fit Like Plants

 If you have a small space, it is not really a problem.
 There are a few varieties that look like shrubs.
 They are small trees like plants usually for patios and courtyards, giving them the right structure with a garden layout.

-6. Consider Trees Similar to Cherry Blossoms
+vi.
+Consider Trees Similar to Cherry Blossoms

 If you want to bring a spring bloom to your outdoor space, trees similar to cherry blossoms are ideal for the job.
 Such trees include crabapple, redbud, and ornamental almond trees.

-7. Keep Maintenance in Mind
+vii.
+Keep Maintenance in Mind

 Regardless of the type of trees you choose, you will always need to maintain them.
 Flowering trees for small gardens require minimal trimming, and the best part is that they are resistant to pests.

-8. Balance Trees With Hardscape and Landscape
+viii.
+Balance Trees With Hardscape and Landscape

 How about creating a balance with two different approaches to garden design?
-Then you must understand the difference between hardscape and landscape.
+Then you must understand the difference between landscape, hardscape and softscape.
 Hardscape includes man-made elements such as patios, walkways, and walls.
 Whereas, the landscape refers to flowers, trees, shrubs, and lawns.
 You can pair small ornamental trees with outdoor seating areas, creating a balance by providing structure, beauty, and shade.

 Whether you want short trees with flowers, shade flowering trees, or small colorful trees, here are some options that work well in small yards and patios:

-Vernal Witch Hazel
+- Vernal Witch Hazel

-Japanese Tree Lilac
+- Japanese Tree Lilac

-Royal Star Magnolia
+- Royal Star Magnolia

-Crabapple Trees
+- Crabapple Trees

 Planting even just one or two trees can make a huge difference.
 This way, you can adopt a mindset of eco-conscious living.
 However, when selecting flowering trees for small gardens, it is essential to conduct thorough research as well.
 You must know the height and structure of a tree goes well with your garden.
 Or the best solution is to consult professionals who have been working in this industry for years.